ESAOpenSR/SRGAN/paper/paper.md

 While *Remote-Sensing-SRGAN* provides a stable and extensible foundation for GAN-based super-resolution in remote sensing, several limitations remain.
 First, the framework focuses on the engineering and reproducibility aspects of model development rather than achieving state-of-the-art quantitative performance.
 It is therefore intended as a research and benchmarking blueprint, not as an optimized production model.
 Second, although the modular configuration system greatly simplifies experimentation, users are still responsible for ensuring proper data preprocessing, radiometric normalization, and accurate LR–HR alignment, factors that strongly influence training stability and reconstruction quality.
 Third, adversarial optimization in multispectral domains remains sensitive to dataset size and diversity; small or unbalanced datasets may still yield mode collapse or spectral inconsistencies despite the provided stabilization mechanisms.
 Finally, the current release does not include native uncertainty estimation or automatic hyperparameter tuning; these remain open areas for future extension.

 # Licensing and Availability
-`OpenSR-SRGAN` is licensed under the Apache-2.0 license, with all source code stored at [ESAOpenSR/OpenSR-SRGAN](https://github.com/ESAOpenSR/SRGAN) GitHub repository.
+`OpenSR-SRGAN` is licensed under the Apache-2.0 license, with all source code stored at [ESAOpenSR/OpenSR-SRGAN](https://github.com/ESAOpenSR/SRGAN) Github repository.
 In the spirit of open science and collaboration, we encourage feature requests and updates, bug fixes and reports, as well as general questions and concerns via direct interaction with the repository.
 A reproducible notebook is permanently hosted on [Google Colab](https://colab.research.google.com/drive/16W0FWr6py1J8P4po7JbNDMaepHUM97yL?usp=sharing).

 # Acknowledgement
 This work has been supported by the European Space Agency (ESA) $\Phi$-Lab, within the framework of the ['Explainable AI: Application to Trustworthy Super-Resolution (OpenSR)'](https://eo4society.esa.int/projects/opensr/) Project.